OmniBrowser GuideBook

 Click on Differential Expression and in Heatmap tab shows the Heatmap.

-Generate heatmap: Input and select the target gene or gene set, or edit genes in data view, and then click on Search, you may also change Show Type from all Clusters to All Cells to adjust the heatmap.
+Generate heatmap: Input and select the target gene or gene set then click on Search, you may also change Show Type from all Clusters to All Cells to adjust the heatmap.
 Groups can be altered from the drop-down list in the Group By parameter.

 Dendrogram: the dendrogram on the heatmap shows the similarity between groups and between genes.
 The shorter the link that connects two elements represents the more similarity.